godotengine/godot-docs/classes/class_multiplayerapiextension.rst

 This class can be used to augment or replace the default :ref:`MultiplayerAPI<class_MultiplayerAPI>` implementation via script or extensions.

-The following example augment the default implemenation (:ref:`SceneMultiplayer<class_SceneMultiplayer>`) by logging every RPC being made, and every object being configured for replication.
+The following example augment the default implementation (:ref:`SceneMultiplayer<class_SceneMultiplayer>`) by logging every RPC being made, and every object being configured for replication.

 .. tabs::